LauriM/ProjectIce/README.md

 ProjectIce
 ==========

-ProjectIce is my personal roguelike game/engine.
+ProjectIce is roguelike game/engine project.
 Currently its in very early development.

 Build requirements: